Kunqu: Industry

-During the reign of Qianlong, Kunqu Opera was the most popular, the performing arts were further improved, and new breakthroughs were made in the role industry system for characterizing characters.

-With the development of performing arts, the division of roles in Kun opera has become more and more detailed.
-Between Jia and Dao, the role industry of Kun opera combines the original "twelve roles in rivers and lakes" with the later more detailed division of labor.
-Under the five lines of "Sheng, Dan, Jing, Mo and Chou," there are twenty smaller lines, called "twenty doors."

-Traditional Kun opera professional class clubs usually only have 18 actors, commonly known as "18 nets," while only a few large class clubs have 27 actors.
-General class club as long as ten doors complete, can perform, other roles can be replaced by close to the door of the actor, the ten basic door is known as the "ten court column," they are: net, official health, cloth health, old age, end, Zhengdan, five Dan, six Dan, vice, ugly.
-Some of the most readily recognizable qualities of performance are: net, old, official students, Zhengdan four doors.
+With the development of performing arts in the Qianlong period, the division of roles in Kun opera became detailed.
+Between Jia and Dao, the role industry of Kun opera combines the original "twelve roles in rivers and lakes" with the later more detailed division of roles.
+Under the five lines of "Sheng, Dan, Jing, Mo and Chou", there are twenty smaller lines, called "twenty doors".
+Traditional Kun opera professional troupes usually only have 18 actors, while only a few large troupes have 27 actors.
+As long as ten roles are complete, other roles can be replaced by other actors in close roles.
+The ten basic roles are: Jing, Zhengsheng, Jinsheng, Laosheng, Mo, Zhengdan, five Dan, six Dan, Fu, Chou.

 Each line of Kun opera has developed its own set of procedures and techniques in performance.
 These stylized action language has formed a complete and unique performance system of Kunqu Opera in terms of characterizing characters, expressing characters' psychological states, rendering drama and enhancing appeal.

 Stage art

 It includes three aspects: rich clothing styles, exquisite colors and decorations, and the use of faces.

 In addition to inheriting the costume styles of opera characters since the Yuan and Ming dynasties, some costumes of Kunqu opera are very similar to the clothes that were popular in society at that time.
 Reflected in the play, military generals have their own uniforms, and civil officials also have a variety of clothes according to the class hierarchy of feudal society.
-Facebook is used for the two lines of net and ugly.
-Very few characters belonging to Sheng and Dan are also used by chance, such as Monkey King (生) and Zhong Wuyan (Dan), and the colors are basically red, white, and black.
+Lian Pu (face painting) is used for Jing and Chou roles.
+Very few characters belonging to Sheng and Dan are also used, such as Monkey King (生) and Zhong Wuyan (Dan), and the colors are basically red, white, and black.

-After years of running-in processing, Kunqu opera art has formed a fairly perfect system, and this system has long occupied a dominant position in Chinese opera, so Kunqu opera art is revered as the "ancestor of a hundred operas," which has a profound impact on the development of the entire opera, and many local operas have absorbed its artistic nutrients to varying degrees, among which there are still some Kunqu operas.
+Kunqu opera art has formed a fairly perfect system, and this system has long occupied a dominant position in Chinese opera, so Kunqu opera art is revered as the "ancestor of a hundred operas", which has a profound impact on the development of the entire opera genre.
+Many local operas have absorbed its artistic nutrients to varying degrees, among which there are still some Kunqu operas.